A selection of our most popular Algae cultures

 Bacillariophytes (Diatoms)

-A star shaped (stellate), planktonic diatom and a very good introductory species for illustrating the intriguing morphology and diversity of ...
+- A375 Asterionella formosa A star shaped (stellate), planktonic diatom and a very good introductory species for illustrating the intriguing morphology and diversity of ...

+- A389 Navicula sp.
 Characteristic 'boat-shaped' valves with distinct raphe.

 Cyanobacteria (Blue-green algae)

-Filaments of bead-like cells with conspicuous, intercalary heterocysts.
+- A490 Anabaena Cylindrica Filaments of bead-like cells with conspicuous, intercalary heterocysts.
 An excellent species for investigating cyanobacteria morphology and life cycle.

-Large spiral trichomes an excellent demonstration species.
+- A583 Spirulina (Arthrospira) platensis Large multicellular spiral trichomes and an excellent demonstration species.
+50ml culture.

 Rhodophytes (Red algae)